 The expansion of stormwater drainage facilities at the Project Site would be a component of the Proposed Project itself, the construction of which is addressed as part of the Proposed Project.
-The environmental effects of construction of the Proposed Project stormwater drainage facilities is addressed in environmental analyses in other sections of this Draft EIR, such as in Sections 3.4, Cultural and Tribal Cultural Resources; 3.6, Geology and Soils; 3.8, Hazards and Hazardous Materials; 3.9, Hydrology and Water Quality; and 3.11, Noise and Vibration.
+The environmental effects of construction of the Proposed Project stormwater drainage facilities is addressed in environmental analyses in other sections of this Draft EIR, such as in Sections 3.4, Cultural and Tribal Cultural Resources, 3.6, Geology and Soils; 3.8, Hazards and Hazardous Materials; 3.9, Hydrology and Water Quality, and 3.11, Noise and Vibration.
 Compliance with the MS4 permit regulations, NPDES General Construction Permit, and Inglewood Municipal Code regulations as outlined above would reduce runoff discharged from the Project Site during construction of the Proposed Project.
 While these regulatory instruments are designed to ensure that construction projects result in reduced runoff, because final stormwater drainage improvement plans have not yet been reviewed and approved by the City or Los Angeles RWQCB, this impact would be considered potentially significant.

-As detailed above, preliminary engineering investigations of the Project Site indicate that the site's native soil characteristics have poor drainage with low infiltration rates.^{71,72} Under existing conditions, stormwater reaching the Project Site does not percolate, and existing drainage from the Project Site flows to adjacent off-site storm drain facilities and ultimately in to the City maintained storm drain mains located along all streets surrounding the Project Site.
+As detailed above, preliminary engineering investigations of the Project Site indicate that the site's native soil characteristics have poor drainage with low infiltration rates.^{58,59} Under existing conditions, stormwater reaching the Project Site does not percolate, and existing drainage from the Project Site flows to adjacent off-site storm drain facilities and ultimately in to the City maintained storm drain mains located along all streets surrounding the Project Site.
 While the Project Site would add impervious surfaces, drainage would continue to run into surrounding drainage infrastructure, similar to existing conditions.
-In addition, as detailed in Section 3.9, Hydrology and Water Quality, the Proposed Project would include the following on-site drainage features and infrastructure improvements at the Arena Site, West Parking Garage Site, and East Transportation and Hotel Site, all of which would connect to existing storm drains within surrounding streets, described under Environmental Setting, above.
+In addition, as detailed in Section 3.9,

-71 AECOM, 2019.
-Inglewood Basketball & Entertainment Center Project Low-Impact Development (LID) Report.
+AECOM, 2019.
+Inglewood Basketball & Entertainment Center Project Low Impact Development (LID) Report.
 May 2, 2019. p.
-2. 72 May 2, 2019. p.
 2.

-72 AECOM, 2018.
+59 AECOM, 2018.
 Preliminary Geotechnical Report.
 September 14, 2018. p.
 34.